 - Visa appointment letter

 - Passport and recent photograph

-- Academic certificates/documents, transcripts, SOP, original GRE and TOEFL score reports
+- Academic certificates/documents, transcripts, SOP, original GRE, and TOEFL score reports

 - Documents that confirm your financial and personal tie-ups to your homeland, which proves your compulsory return after the completion of your course in the US

-- If financially dependent, proof of relationship with the sponsor such as birth certificate is necessary along with the sponsor’s salary proof and job details
+- If financially dependent, proof of relationship with the sponsor such as a birth certificate is necessary along with the sponsor’s salary proof and job details

 - Strong financial support documents and bank statements.